WINGHARE/Actmatcomp/Readme.md

 * [Active Learning Of Perturbations](http://murphylab.web.cmu.edu/software/2016_eLife_Active_Learning_Of_Perturbations/)

-Download data following the guid and copy the following file to the 'data/calculated' directory:
+Download data from the file 'eLife_AL_intermediate_data.tar' following the guide and copy the following file to the 'data/calculated' directory:

 ```
 zscored_data.npy